 Determine the taxable amounts of any lump sum payments that you received from a foreign superannuation fund.
 Also, determine the taxable amounts of any payments transferred from a foreign superannuation fund to an Australian superannuation fund (for which you have not made a choice).
-Add the taxable amounts together and include the total (with any other amount from part D) at M item 20.
+Add the taxable amounts together and include the total (with any other amount from part E) at M item 20.
+If you made a loss, print L in the LOSS box at the right of M item 20.
 Do not show cents.